-One place I really wanted to visit once we arrived in Jasper was Maligne Canyon!
+One place I really wanted to visit once we arrived in Jasper was to visit and go hiking Maligne Canyon!

-Thing is, even up to a few days before we left the UK for Canada, I’d never even heard of Maligne and its famous canyon.
-Once I heard about it though (and googled images of it) I knew I had to visit – especially so in winter. ❄
+Thing is, even up to a few days before we left London for Alberta, I’d never even heard of Maligne and its famous canyon.
+Once I heard about it though, I knew I had to visit; especially so in winter.

 The canyon, pretty as it is in summer, is absolutely spectacular in winter!

 For starters, it freezes over, which means you can walk right through it.

 Then, there are those little droplets of water that you’d never really notice in summer, which freeze over in winter, creating what looks like the most spectacular frozen waterfall that you’ll see whilst hiking Maligne Canyon.

 They’re rich in minerals, hence their deep blue colour and are absolutely spectacular to see.

 Some of them kinda reminds me of melted candles.